mapattacker/cheatsheets/cmd.md

 ### Shell Scripting

-Example of a shell script that can be called using `sh filename.sh`.
+Example of a shell script that can be called using `bash filename.sh`.
 This ssh in a server after you specify which one.

 ```bash